gmc-code/PC-microbit-micropython/docs/breadboards/LEDs_with_resistors.rst

             blink_all()
         sleep(500)

-Blink All using for in range
+Blink using for i in range
 ----------------------------------------

 | Repeated blinking can be done with a for loop.